 We made a pact.
 For three months we tried an experiment.
 We decided to write to each other every day, "You are beautiful, and I love you" - just to get used to it, ya know, just to get used to how it feels to be loved.
-And we promised each other that we would not put up with not being cared about and loved by the people in our lives - especially in our romantic relationships.

 I've been listening to Diamanda for the last few hours while I work.
 She embraces darkness so fully, and sings of topics our society tends to turn its back on—"her works largely concentrate on the topics of AIDS, mental illness, despair, injustice, condemnation, and loss of dignity." (wikipedia)